spacebanana420/Kerolauncher/README.md

 </p>

 # Download and how to use
+## Requirements
+* Ruby
+* Optional: Wine
+* Optional: Lutris

 ## Download
-Kerolauncher works on most operative systems and architectures known to man, as long as they support Ruby.
-This includes Linux systems, Windows, MacOS, FreeBSD, other BSDs and even possibly Haiku, Solaris and others, as well as x86, arm, powerpc, risc-v, etc. Kerolauncher is an interpreted program so it requires the Ruby interpreter to be installed to work (Recommended version 3.0.0 or higher).
+Kerolauncher works on most operative systems and architectures, basically the ones supported by Ruby.
+Linux systems and Windows are officially tested, but MacOS, BSD systems, etc, should also be fine.

+Kerolauncher is an interpreted program so it requires the Ruby interpreter to be installed to work (Recommended version 3.0.0 or higher).

 Download Kerolauncher [from here](https://github.com/spacebanana420/Kerolauncher/releases) or from the repository directly (less stable).

-If you are on Linux/MacOS/BSD/etc and you want to play Windows-exclusive games, you also require Wine to play and optionally Lutris.

 ## Install Ruby (Windows and MacOS)
 Install Ruby [from the official website](https://www.ruby-lang.org/en/) and follow the instructions